Social commerce in 2021 and beyond.

 - How is your target audience participating in these conversations?

-By exploring the multitude of features across different social channels, including direct messages, hashtags, mentions, and location tags, brands can gain valuable information on audience behaviour and preferences, and seek out areas for improvement.
+By exploring the multitude of features across different social channels, including direct messages, hashtags, mentions, and location tags, brands can gain valuable information on audience behavior and preferences, and seek out areas for improvement.

 In-platform analytics tools also provide granular insights into the impressions, reach and engagement of your content, which can ultimately help inform improvements and future campaigns.